 Once teams have a group of possible users for their topic, they should work together to narrow down their potential target user group to one or two general categories.
 Tell students that they will have time during the next two lessons to further research and refine their target user group, but they want to have a clear starting point to guide that research.

-Share: Ask each team to briefly share their name, topic, and user group.
+• Share: Ask each team to briefly share their name, topic, and a description of their user group.